 I’m Ken Lindblom.
 I’ve spent my life and almost all my energy in the field of education.
-I’m now a teacher educator, currently Associate Professor and Director of English Teacher Education at Stony Brook University, SUNY.
+I’m now a teacher educator, currently Associate Professor of English and Dean of the School of Professional Development at Stony Brook University, SUNY.
 I began my career at Columbia High School in East Greenbush, NY (1988-92); was a full-time doctoral student and part-time writing & English instructor at Syracuse University (92-96).
 I directed the Mid-State Teacher Center in Verona, NY (96-97), and then became an assistant professor of English at Illinois State University in Normal, IL (97-2003) before I moved to Stony Brook.
 I was editor the National Council of Teachers of English’s English Journal (2008-2013), and am now on the executive board of the Conference on English Education.
-I’m also a strong unionist (member of the executive board of the United University Professions, UUP (NYSUT)), and I am an associate dean; thus, riding the borders of management and labor.
+I’m also a strong unionist, even though I’m not currently a member of a labor union (as a result of my position as dean).
+I was a member of the executive board of the United University Professions 2015-2017, UUP (NYSUT)).